TI-Toolkit/tokens-wiki/tokens/Goto.md

 <tt><kbd><b>prgm</b></kbd></tt>, `CTL`, `0:Goto`
 <hr>

-The <tt>Goto</tt> command is used together with the <tt><a href="/lbl">Lbl</a></tt> command to jump (or branch) to another place in a program.
+The <tt>Goto</tt> command is used together with the <tt><a href="Lbl.md">Lbl</a></tt> command to jump (or branch) to another place in a program.
 When the calculator executes a <tt>Goto</tt> command, it stores the label name in memory, and then searches from the beginning of the program for the <tt>Lbl</tt> command with the supplied name.
-If it finds it, it continues running the program from that point; otherwise, if the label does not exist, it throws an [ERR: LABEL](/errors#label) error.
+If it finds it, it continues running the program from that point; otherwise, if the label does not exist, it throws an [ERR: LABEL](errors#label) error.

 Label names can be either one or two characters long, and the only characters you're allowed to use are letters (including θ) and numbers 0 to 9; this means 37+37*37=1406 possible combinations.
 Of course, you should use all of the single character names first, before using the two character names.
 While you can technically have the same label name multiple times in a program, it is rather pointless since the calculator always goes to the first occurrence of the label.

 You can position a <tt>Lbl</tt> command one or more lines before a <tt>Goto</tt> command to create a kind of loop structure.
 However, you have to provide the break-out code, since it isn't built-in.
-An <tt><a href="/if">If</a></tt> conditional is easiest, but if there is no code that ends the branching, then program execution will continue indefinitely, until you manually exit it (by pressing the ON key).
+An <tt><a href="If.md">If</a></tt> conditional is easiest, but if there is no code that ends the branching, then program execution will continue indefinitely, until you manually exit it (by pressing the ON key).

 ```ti-basic
 :Lbl A